sovrn/rtb_latency/readme.md

 ```

 The `timeout` is in seconds, and `check_count` is how many times to check each host and return an average for.
-HTTP checks will also perform ICMP checks, so the inclusion of both as above will result in ICMP being done twice.
+HTTP check entries will also perform ICMP checks, so the inclusion of both as above will result in ICMP being done twice.

 ## Output format